Oracle Linux 7 (OL7) Installation

 You are presented with the "Installation Summary" screen.
 You must complete any marked items before you can continue with the installation.
 Depending on your requirements, you may also want to alter the default settings by clicking on the relevant links.

 If you are happy to use automatic partitioning of the whole disk, click the "Done" button to return to the previous screen.

-If you want to modify the partitioning configuration, click the "Continue" button and work through the partitioning screens.
+If you want to modify the partitioning configuration, check the "I will configure partitioning" option, click the "Done" button and work through the partitioning screens.

 It would be advisable to click on the "Software Selection" link and pick the following options if you want a GUI console.